davidklaftenegger/qd_library/README.md

 This is the C++ QD library, which provides implementations of Queue Delegation (QD) locks for C++11 programs.

+It is distributed under the Simplified BSD License.
+Details can be found in the LICENSE file.

 QD locks allow programmers to *delegate* critical sections to a lock.
 If the lock is currently free, this will use an efficient lock implementation.
 However, if the lock is already in use, the critical section will be delegated